"I think this is fair": Uncovering the Complexities of Stakeholder Decision-Making in AI Fairness Assessment: Conclusion

 \section{Conclusion}

-\rev{We investigated the complexity of stakeholders' fairness assessments by examining not only \textit{who they want to protect} (feature selection and prioritization), but also \textit{how they want to protect them} (feature–metric pairing), and \textit{what level of unfairness} they consider acceptable (threshold setting).
-To support this process, we developed a prototype system and conducted a qualitative study in a credit rating scenario with 30 participants.
-Our findings show that non-experts can engage in these expert-like tasks through the UI, yet do so in ways that are more context-sensitive, diverse, and stringent than expert defaults:} \begin{itemize} \item Participants considered a broad range of features, including protected/sensitive as well as unprotected features. \item Participants were able to prioritize these features but prioritizations were not static; stakeholders might change how they rank features as they engage more deeply in fairness assessments. \item Participants tailored metrics for each feature rather than relying on a ``one-size-fits-all'' metric selection approach. \item Participants wanted to customize metrics to express complex fairness demands.
-In some cases this meant meeting two metrics at the same time, in others they wanted to combine aspects of different metrics to create a new metric. \item Participants set stricter fairness thresholds than conventional legal or technical practice, reflecting higher demands for fairness but this is also influenced by personal preferences. \end{itemize}
+We investigated the complexity of stakeholders' fairness assessments for outcome fairness by examining not only \textit{who they want to protect} (feature selection and prioritization), but also \textit{how they want to protect them} (feature–metric pairing), and \textit{what level of unfairness} they consider acceptable (threshold setting).
+To support this process, we developed a prototype system and conducted a qualitative study in a credit rating scenario with 26 participants.
+Our findings show that lay stakeholders can express fairness assessments, and do so in complex ways with fairness considerations that are contextually grounded, broad in scope, dynamic, customized, and held to high expectations: \begin{itemize} \item Participants considered a broad range of features, including protected/sensitive as well as unprotected features. \item Participants were able to prioritize these features but prioritizations were not static; stakeholders might change how they rank features as they engage more deeply in fairness assessments. \item Participants tailored metrics for each feature rather than relying on a ``one-size-fits-all'' metric selection approach. \item Participants wanted to customize metrics to express complex fairness demands.
+In some cases this meant meeting two metrics at the same time, in others they wanted to combine aspects of different metrics to create a new metric. \item Participants tended to set fairness thresholds that were strict yet varied, reflecting high expectations for AI fairness while also being influenced by personal preferences. \end{itemize}

 These findings emphasize the importance of a human-centered approach to AI fairness, which accommodates diverse stakeholders without AI expertise.
 Our results indicate that this is not a trivial pursuit, as stakeholders' perspectives and decision-making processes are dynamic and complex.
 Therefore, we need new approaches and tools to help align technical fairness with stakeholder and broader social values.
 Our work sets a direction for achieving this in practical settings.